BoPeng/simuPOP-examples/published/simuGWAS/README.md

 !!!!
 Using command line parameters

-If you need to run these scripts in batch mode, you can use parameter @@--gui=False@@ to disable GUI and use command line options to input parameters.
+If you need to run these scripts in batch mode, you can use parameter `--gui=False` to disable GUI and use command line options to input parameters.
 If some of the parameters are not specified, your will be prompted to input them.
 Please use

-->@@> simuGWAS.py -h@@
+->`> simuGWAS.py -h`

 to check what options are available.